 What can I do with this degree?

 Students who study political science often go on to careers in:

 - Campaign management and polling

 - Precollegiate education

 As liberal arts graduates, our students are equipped to pursue careers in virtually any field to which they feel called.
 Our graduates routinely go on to the ministry, mission field, and other fields of Christian service.
 After leaving Bethel, many of our students pursue graduate or professional education, particularly the study of law.
 Our majors have been admitted to all of the Minnesota law schools as well as nationally top-ranked schools, including Harvard, George Washington, the University of Virginia, Vanderbilt, and many more.

 What skills will I develop?Through study of political science, students develop a set of analytical capabilities, administrative competence, and communication skills that are valued in many careers.
 Our students read difficult material, discuss complex ideas, and complete writing assignments that equip them with the abilities that employers expect from well-educated people.
 Our majors’ sharp critical thinking skills have made them attractive employees in the private and public sectors, and these skills have served them well when they pursue graduate or professional education.

 What unique experiences or opportunities will I have?

-During spring semester, many of our students complete internships in St. Paul with the Minnesota State Senate, gaining real-world experience in the operation of state government.
+Many of our students also complete internships in St. Paul with the Minnesota State Senate, gaining real-world experience in the operation of state government.
 After these experiences, our students are often offered jobs in Washington, D.C. or St. Paul, giving them the chance to continue to serve God’s people through public service.